stoeffel/awesome-fp-js/README.md

 * [Functional programming](https://glebbahmutov.com/blog/tags/functional/) – Many articles on various aspects of functional programming in JavaScript by Gleb Bahmutov.
 * [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon) – Jargon from the functional programming world explained in JavaScript.
 * [Data Structures in JavaScript](http://blog.benoitvallon.com/data-structures-in-javascript/data-structures-in-javascript/) – A series of blog posts that reimplements various data structures in JavaScript to better understand their benefits and downsides.
+* [So You Want to be a Functional Programmer](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-1-1f15e387e536) - Easy to understand, with some examples, introduction to Functional Programming in Javascript and Elm.

 ### Videos